 If you are interested in hiring our firm, please email the documents and questionnaire described below to firstname.lastname@example.org.
 We will treat them confidentially.

-- Documents: The specific documents needed to apply for a CNCC vary by locality, but please see the attached list of documents which are typically required or recommended.
+- Documents: The specific documents needed to apply for a police certificate vary by locality, but please see the attached list of documents which are typically required or recommended.
 Provide copies of any available documents.

 - Questionnaire: Please fill the attached “Client Questionnaire” requesting information for the case.
 The questionnaire is in Microsoft Excel 2013 (xlsx) format.

 We will review your documents and questionnaire to make a preliminary determination about whether we can help you.
-If yes, we will send you a representation agreement for you to sign and return with your payment.
+If yes, we will give you a quote.
+If that quote is acceptable to you, we will give you a representation agreement and instructions for payment.

 We Can Assist Nationwide

-We can assist with applying for CNCCs nationwide, including but not limited to the following cities:
+We can assist with applying for police certificates nationwide, including but not limited to the following cities:

 Beijing Municipality (北京)